 ARCHIV | VERKAUFT

-This Jaguar was rally prepared and modified in the process.
+This Jaguar was rally prepared and / or extensively modified.
 We can not give factory specifications.
 Specifications known to us are stated in the description of the car.

 Though the Jaguar brand was first used in 1945, its factory had been founded long before.
 In 1922, William Lyons and William Walmsley laid the foundation of the firm in Blackpool, England, with the name of Swallow Coachbuilding Co.
 The factory constructed motorcycles and sidecars and later bodies based on the Austin Seven chassis.
 When in the 1930s their own SS cars were built, the company name was changed into SS cars Ltd.

 The SS cars were conventional saloons and drophead coupes in the way many other British brands built them.

 For obvious reasons, After World War II the company name SS Cars Ltd. was changed into Jaguar Cars Ltd. It was the birth of the now famous and popular make of Jaguar.